shirasagi/docker-elasticsearch/README.md

 docker push ghcr.io/shirasagi/elasticsearch
 ~~~

-YOUR_TOKEN is a token created on the github your account page with "write:packages" scope, and USERNAME is your github account id.
+YOUR_TOKEN is a personal access token created on the github your account page with "write:packages" scope, and USERNAME is your github account id.

 # SHIRASAGI との統合